SLDGroup/NN_Mass/README.md

 | optional arguments | Description |
 | ----------- | ----------- |
-|   -h, --help          |  show this help message and exit
+|   -h,           |  show this help message and exit
-|   --batch_size BATCH_SIZE    |      Number of samples per mini-batch
+|   --batch_size     |      Number of samples per mini-batch
-|   --epochs EPOCHS     |      Number of epoch to train
+|   --epochs      |      Number of epoch to train
-|   --depth DEPTH        |     the depth (number of FC layers) of the MLP
+|   --depth         |     the depth (number of FC layers) of the MLP
-|   --width WIDTH         |    the width (number of neurons per layers) of the MLP
+|   --width          |    the width (number of neurons per layers) of the MLP
-|   --num_seg NUM_SEG     |    the number of segmentation for the synthetic dataset
+|   --num_seg      |    the number of segmentation for the synthetic dataset
-|   --tc TC               |    the number of tc
+|   --tc                |    the number of tc
-|   --dataset DATASET     |    the type of dataset
+|   --dataset DAASET     |    the type of dataset
-|   --sigma_log_file SIGMA_LOG_FILE    |    the name of file used to record the LDI record of MLPs
+|   --sigma_log_file     |    the name of file used to record the LDI record of MLPs
-|   --iter_times ITER_TIMES     |   the number of iteration times to calculate the LDI of  the same architecture
+|   --iter_times      |   the number of iteration times to calculate the LDI of  the same architecture

 - Example: Calculate a 8-layer MLP with 8 neurons and tc=10 per layer on MNIST dataset